The Crusades (1935 film): Box office

+Critical response

 Andre Sennwald of The New York Times called the film a "grand show" and "two hours of tempestuous extravaganza".
 Sennwald also praised the "superbly managed" staging of the attack on the city of Acre and cited "excellent performances" all around, stating in conclusion, "It is rich in the kind of excitement that pulls an audience irresistibly to the edge of its seat."
 Variety also praised the film, writing, "Probably only DeMille could make a picture like Crusades – and get away with it.
 It's long, and the story is not up to some of his previous films, but the production has sweep and spectacle."
 Film Daily declared it "one of the best DeMille pictures ...
 The battle scenes are among the most thrilling made since the inception of talking pictures."
 John Mosher of The New Yorker was less enthused, finding it "rather mild De Mille" that "doesn't compare by a long shot with many other scenes in the Master's collection.
 There is nothing in the film as astonishing as his Passing through the Red Sea, nothing as amazingly ornamental as his arenas of Imperial Rome."
 Mosher did praise Wilcoxon's performance, however, especially in his scenes with Young.
 Similarly reserved, Graham Greene writing for The Spectator described it as "a very long film" with a "stuffy horsehair atmosphere of beards and whiskers", and criticized its historical accuracy as "a little quiet fun at the expense of Clio" with as "complete [a] lack of period sense" as "decorated mid-Victorian Bibles".
 Greene did praise de Mille's "childlike eye for details", however, and characterized the set-piece scenes (e.g. the cavalry charge and the storming of Acre) as "scenes of real executive genius".